Al Horford NBA Playoffs Player Props: Celtics vs. Hawks

 - This season, he's put up 6.6% of the Celtics' attempted field goals, as he's averaging 7.6 per contest.

-- The Hawks are the 25th-best defensive squad in the league, allowing 118.1 points per game.
+- Allowing 118.1 points per contest, the Hawks are the 25th-ranked team in the NBA defensively.

-- On the boards, the Hawks are ranked 19th in the NBA, conceding 44.1 rebounds per game.
+- On the glass, the Hawks have allowed 44.1 rebounds per game, which puts them 19th in the league.

-- In terms of assists, the Hawks have given up 26 per contest, 22nd in the NBA.
+- Looking at assists, the Hawks have conceded 26 per game, 22nd in the NBA.

-- Allowing 11.9 made 3-pointers per contest, the Hawks are the eighth-ranked squad in the league.
+- The Hawks are the eighth-ranked squad in the league at allowing threes, conceding 11.9 made 3-pointers per contest.

 Al Horford vs. the Hawks